 Clare is a Partner based in White & Case's London office and works with the International Arbitration and Construction and Engineering Groups.
-Clare advises companies, state entities, contractors, owners and operators on the resolution of complex disputes, with a particular focus on disputes within the construction and engineering industry.
+She advises companies, state entities, contractors, owners and operators on the resolution of complex disputes, with a particular focus on disputes within the construction and engineering industry.

 Clare has been involved in arbitrations under the ICC, LCIA, LMAA and CRCICA rules, as well as ad hoc arbitrations, including under the UNCITRAL rules.
 Clare also advises on alternative dispute resolution, including mediation, and is a CEDR-accredited mediator.
 She has spent time on secondment to the LCIA as counsel.

-Clare "brings alternative views to the table and unexpected solutions" (Legal 500, 2018).
-She stands out as "a skilled and clever lawyer" who is much-admired in construction disputes (Who's Who Legal, Future Leaders 2018).
+Clare "is an extremely able partner who stands out for her expert handling of construction disputes across an array of jurisdictions" (Who's Who Legal 2022, Future Leaders: Construction ).
+She wins praise for her significant expertise in construction and engineering disputes, with impressed respondents highlighting her as "excellent" and "particularly strong on ESG matters".
+(Who's Who Legal 2022, Future Leaders: Arbitration).
 Peers say Clare is a "fast, efficient and a quick thinker" (Legal 500, 2019), "a very talented disputes lawyer", and "particularly knowledgeable in the field of complex construction disputes" (Who's Who Legal, Future Leaders 2019).
-Clare was recently honoured on the inaugural Legal 500 International Arbitration UK Powerlist 2019.
+Clare has been honoured on the Legal 500 International Arbitration UK Private Practice Powerlist 2019 and 2022.